 Right away, you know something’s wrong.
-You look up from that puddle in the middle of the room and see water dripping from the ceiling.
+You look up from that puddle in the middle of the room and see water dripping from the light fixture.
 Can this scenario get any worse?
-Yes, it can.

 You want to find the source of the leak, fix it and get things cleaned up.
 However, water dripping through a light fixture can be very dangerous.
 Get the job off to a safe start by carefully following these seven steps.

 1. Sound the Alarm

 Let everyone in the house know that the situation is serious.
 Tell them to stay away from all sources of electricity until you’re certain everything is safe.
 Close all access to the affected room.

 Know where your utility mains are and turn off electricity and water coming into your home.
 Minimize the chance of an electrical fire by shutting down the flow of both power and water as quickly as possible.

 Call a licensed electrician, and contact a water damage restoration company like ServiceMaster Restoration by Zaba in Chicago that handles leaks and burst pipe repair.
 If you don’t already have an electrician, we can give you a solid referral.

 Don’t turn the power or water back on until you’re given the all-clear.